security-force-monitor/sfm-research-handbook-old/organizations.md

 ### Confidence: Headquarters

-City or smallest administrative unit GeoName:
+## City or smallest administrative unit GeoName

 The Geoname data standard is used for all geographic entries.
 This way we don’t end up calling the same geographic area different names.

 This column is for the city or smallest administrative unit that a unit is based in.
 For example a unit could be based in the city of New York or the county of King’s County.